alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

 <strong> Here a part of my main presentational component.
-It handles array of movies data, display it with map function and returns each card.
-Some of movies didn't have poster and backgdrop path.
+It handles an array of movie data, displays it with map function and returns each card.
+Some movies didn't have posters and backdrop paths.
 I eliminated them before display.
-Also I needed to prevent rendering this component if there is no Api request any wehere in the application. </strong>
+Also, I needed to prevent rendering this component if there is no API requests anywhere in the application. </strong>

 &nbsp;